oleksiivelychko/go-mysql-connection/README.md

 # go-mysql-connection

-### Make the MySQL connection and cover by test.
+### Make the MySQL connection and test that.
 That's all.